 Raymond Simonds has compiled a broad and deep on line archive of information about the history and times of H+G Simonds Brewery, this may be reached through the Simonds family website.

-In February 2017 he completed releasing even more amazing images to the archive which cover :
+In February 2017 he released even more amazing images to the archive which cover :

 - People In the company archives, Raymond uncovered a hoard of wonderful old images of the people involved in the brewery operation at all levels.
 The earliest images date from World War 1.
 One small album was marked ‘pre-1920’.
 But the majority are from the post war years and up to about 1960.
 Some were in albums, probably from the Hop Leaf Gazette editor’s office.
 Others were loose or in bundles.
 This can be reached HERE